STEP ONE: The Affidavit

 These sample documents are for educational purposes only.
 Use them as a guide, or write your own.
 We do not offer legal advice.
 The verbiage comes from the Department of State website mentioned above.

-Draft a short and concise cover letter and include it with your affidavit addressed to the U.S. Department of State.
+Write a short, concise cover letter and include it with your affidavit addressed to the U.S. Department of State.

 Print at least 5 copies of your affidavit and have them all notarized.